tardate/LittleArduinoProjects/Radio/SingaporeBands/README.md

 * nighttime only band; during daylight, signals absorbed by the D-layer and the band is dead
 * after local sunrise, propagation to 1000 to 2300 miles is possible
 * signals peak at about local midnight
-* during summartime, conditions are limited due to atmospheric noise and storms
+* during summertime, conditions are limited due to atmospheric noise and storms
 * efficient antennas are essential
 * can be challenging because of the large sizes required for efficient antennas